 Kumulous bolted the door behind them.
-It was a massive slab of cherrywood.
-Yet for all its heft, this door shut in a curiously gentle way, and the moment it clicked, a cathedral hush descended over them like a wave of warm water.
+It was a massive slab of cherrywood, and yet for all its heft, this door shut in a curiously gentle way.
+The moment it clicked, a cathedral hush descended over them like a wave of warm water.
 It was a pure and absolute silence, but it was not oppressive.
 On the contrary, it deepened her calm.

 The emerald glow lay upon everything.
 It shimmered over the floor and across the walls with an aqueous gleam.
 She could not tell where the light was sourced.
 She asked him.
 He was hanging her long jacket when she spoke, and with his back to her he said that this glow came from within him.
 She could not see his face when he spoke, but in her mind’s eye, his half-smile, unbidden, appeared suddenly before her.
 She did not reply.

 Her hair was damp.
 She raked her fingers through it.
 He turned to her.
 His eyes glowed greenly in the darkling foyer.
 He stood some seven feet away.
-His gaze was precise.
-Like a hell-hound, she thought.
-She felt his eyes were hyper-acute and abnormally perceptive to detail — as if he were not so much looking at her but inside her, through her clothes, beyond her nakedness, like an electrical X-Ray, moving into her bare skin, penetrating her flesh and assessing her bloodbeat and her bones, her organs and her womb, down into her very cells.
+His gaze was precise — like a hell-hound, she thought.
+She all at once felt his eyes were hyper-acute and abnormally perceptive to detail, as if he were not so much looking at her but inside her, through her clothes, beyond her nakedness, like an electrical X-Ray, moving into her bare skin, penetrating her flesh and assessing her bloodbeat and her bones, her organs and her womb, down into her very cells.

 He’s seeing more than human eyeballs are able, she thought.
 He sees my essence.